-In addition, Karelian Diamond Resources P.L.C. has confirmed that it does not intend to seek repayment of amounts owed to it at 31 May 2019 by the Group and the Company of €54,241 (2018: €113,138) for a minimum period of 12 months from the date of approval of the financial statements, unless the Group has sufficient funds to repay.
+In addition, Karelian Diamond Resources P.L.C. has confirmed that it does not intend to seek repayment of amounts owed to it at 31 May 2020 by the Group and the Company of €58,469 (2019: €54,241) for a minimum period of 12 months from the date of approval of the financial statements, unless the Group has sufficient funds to repay.

-The Board of Directors have considered carefully the financial position of the Group and the Company and in that context, have prepared and reviewed cash flow forecasts for the period to 30 November 2020.
-The Board of Directors notes the potential difficulty for the Company of raising funds through an issue of shares, given the current share price of the Company.
-As set out in the Chairman's statement, the Group and the Company expects to incur capital expenditure in 2020, consistent with its strategy as an exploration company.
-In reviewing the proposed work programme for exploration and evaluation assets and on the basis of the funds received after the financial year end, the results obtained from the exploration programme and the prospects for raising additional funds as required, the Board of Directors are satisfied that it is appropriate to prepare the financial statements on a going concern basis.
+The Board of Directors have considered carefully the financial position of the Group and the Company and in that context, have prepared and reviewed cash flow forecasts for the period to 30 November 2021.
+As set out in the Chairman's statement, the Group and the Company expects to incur capital expenditure in 2021, consistent with its strategy as an exploration company.
+In reviewing the proposed work programme for exploration and evaluation assets and on the basis of the funds received after the financial year end, the results obtained from the exploration programme and the prospects for raising additional funds as required, the Board of Directors are satisfied that it is appropriate to prepare the Group and the Company financial statements on a going concern basis.